NixOS in The Wild

 ) resides on every installation as a channel

-View this declaration path by listing the channel
+.
+View this file by listing the channel

 name as root